jax.sharding module#

 Bases: XLACompatibleSharding

-Mesh is a NumPy array of JAX devices in a multi-dimensional grid, where each axis of the mesh has a name, e.g. ‘x’ or ‘y’.
-Another name for Mesh is “logical mesh”.
+A Mesh is a multidimensional NumPy array of JAX devices, where each axis of the mesh has a name, e.g. 'x' or 'y'.

-PartitionSpec is a tuple, whose elements can be a None, a mesh axis or a tuple of mesh axes.
+A PartitionSpec is a tuple, whose elements can be a None, a mesh axis, or a tuple of mesh axes.
 Each element describes how an input dimension is partitioned across zero or more mesh dimensions.
-For example, PartitionSpec(‘x’, ‘y’) is a PartitionSpec where the first dimension of data is sharded across x axis of the mesh, and the second dimension is sharded across y axis of the mesh.
+For example, PartitionSpec('x', 'y') says that the first dimension of data is sharded across x axis of the mesh, and the second dimension is sharded across y axis of the mesh.

-The Distributed arrays and automatic parallelization (https://jax.readthedocs.io/en/latest/notebooks/Distributed_arrays_and_automatic_parallelization.html#namedsharding-gives-a-way-to-express-shardings-with-names) goes into more details and has diagrams to help explain the concept about Mesh and PartitionSpec.
+The Distributed arrays and automatic parallelization (https://jax.readthedocs.io/en/latest/notebooks/Distributed_arrays_and_automatic_parallelization.html#namedsharding-gives-a-way-to-express-shardings-with-names) tutorial has more details and diagrams that explain how Mesh and PartitionSpec are used.

 Parameters: